elastic/ecctl/docs/ecctl_platform_constructor_list.md

 ## ecctl platform constructor list

-Returns all of the constructors in the platform
+Returns all of the constructors in the platform (Available for ECE only)

 ### Synopsis

-Returns all of the constructors in the platform
+Returns all of the constructors in the platform (Available for ECE only)

 ```
 ecctl platform constructor list [flags]